Zone5-Cloud/z5-sdk-swift/README.md

 	case .success(let accessToken):
 		// The user was successfully authenticated.
-		// Your configured accessToken will automatically be updated and the `Zone5.authTokenChangedNotification` Notification will fire
+		// Your configured accessToken has automatically been updated and the `Zone5.authTokenChangedNotification` Notification fired
 	}
 }
 ```